 Hydrocortisone cream can be used to prevent itching and can be purchased at any pharmacy.
 It is important to keep the layer very thin and to remember that less is more.
 It is important to make sure your dog does not lick this so an Elizabethan collar should be used.

 Witch Hazel can also be used to stop the itching although it may burn initially.

 Some people suggest Tea Tree Oil.
 However, this is not recommended as it can burn unbroken skin let alone skin that is raw.
-While it does contain antiseptic properties, the pain it causes should not be considered an acceptable risk.
+While it does contain antiseptic properties, the pain it can cause should not be considered an acceptable risk.